-More than 95% of national total should be covered for all key source categories.
+For all components, more than 95% of national total emissions should be covered by the key source categories.
 The REPDAB generated key source category list is insufficient for this purpose.
 Table 1.1 shows the key source categories which cover 95% of the national total for a component.